Subject Outline / Aim

 Our curriculum is broad, both historically and culturally, and allows students of all abilities to encounter a rich tapestry of texts that speaks to them in some way.

 In KS3 the curriculum is designed to introduce a foundation of core knowledge that will prepare students for the rigorous demands of KS4.
-There are a number of texts for students to encounter in order for them to better understand the roots of the symbolism and structures that they will encounter in the texts they go on to study.
+There are a number of texts for students to encounter in order for them to better understand linguistic methods and structures that they will encounter in the texts they go on to study.

 - A novel